211: First Spaceship on Venus

 What do you think about Roseanne singing the national anthem?

-Roseanne Barr is an actress and comedian known for starring in an eponymous sitcom from 1988 to 1997 and for being married to actor and comedian Tom Arnold for four odd, tumultuous years.
+Roseanne Barr is an Emmy and Golden Globe Award winning actress and comedian known for starring in an eponymous sitcom from 1988 to 1997, and its 2018 revival.
 In July 1990, she purposefully sang “The Star-Spangled Banner” quite poorly before the start of a San Diego Padres game, ending the performance by spitting and grabbing her crotch.
 Reaction was, shall we say, negative.
 The crowd erupted in boos, the media pounced, and even then-President George Bush the Elder weighed in, calling it “disgraceful.”
+Barr has left a trail of controversy behind her entire career.
+Her in-your-face 1990 marriage to fellow comic Tom Arnold (Arnold announced at their reception: “We’re America’s worst nightmare—white trash with money!”) and their contentious divorce became tabloid fodder.
+In 2018, as the revived Roseanne show was getting high ratings, Barr was abruptly fired and the show cancelled after she posted a tweet widely characterized as racist hate speech.
+The show returned—minus Barr—renamed The Conners.

 Hey, it’s Vanilla Ice’s grandfather.